halcy/Mastodon.py/docs/index.rst

 `Mastodon flagship instance`_, but it can be set to talk to any node running Mastodon.

+Unless otherwise specified, all data is returned as python dictionaries, matching the JSON format used by the API.
-For complete documentation on what every function returns, check the `Mastodon API docs`_, or just play around a bit.
+For complete documentation on what every function returns, check the `Mastodon API docs`_, or just play around a bit - the format of the data is generally very easy to understand.

 .. py:module:: mastodon
 .. py:class: Mastodon